Mero Baze: Legal issues

 In December 2008, Baze's car was set on fire and exploded outside his apartment building in Tirana.
 He described the incident as a serious act of intimidation related to his journalism.
 The Union of Albanian Journalists condemned the attack, while the opposition Socialist Party considered it a dramatic development in the ongoing conflict between Prime Minister Sali Berisha and critical media voices.

 In 2005, during the rerun elections in the southern city of Gjirokastër, Baze and fellow journalist Astrit Patozi were physically assaulted by Gjolek Malaj, a relative of a senior Socialist Party official.
 The attack took place near a polling station in front of police officers who reportedly failed to intervene and instead protected the attackers.
 The Ministry of Public Order dismissed four police officers for negligence, and the case was sent to the prosecutor general’s office.
 Malaj was later convicted and sentenced to four months in prison.
 Baze described the attack as a symptom of criminal elements infiltrating the police, threatening the democratic process.

 In 2011, Tema was evicted from a state-owned building, despite having signed a 20-year lease in 2009.
 That same year, Baze was physically assaulted by businessman Rezart Taçi after publishing reports on the contested privatization of the ARMO oil refineries and accusations of tax evasion.

-Groups such as the OSCE and Reporters Without Borders have highlighted the pressures faced by independent media in Albania, citing the case of Tema as an example.